echocharlie9/GameHub/README.md

 - npm run build
 - cd ../../
 - make build (builds the docker image)
+Tips: If an edit is made to the dockerfile/docker-compose, rerun make build

 ### Running the Project
 - make up (navigate to localhost:8000)